tosw164/Frogify/README.md

 ## Running the Game

 This Unity game was developed using Unity version 5.3.5f1.
-The game project should be openable after cloning the repository and importing the root directory as a project into Unity.
+The game project should be importable after cloning the repository and import the root directory as a project into Unity.
 Running the MainMenu scene (under Assets/Scenes) will start the game.
-Alternatively, you can download the executable for the prototype under the [releases](https://github.com/tosw164/Frogify/releases) section of the repository.
+Alternatively, you can download the executable for the prototype under the [releases](https://github.com/tosw164/Frogify/releases) section of the repository (you'll need to extract the zip archive).

+Please run the game/unity project from a local drive on the lab computers, as the network drives in UG4 gives file name errors (when trying to import), and also because the game is being run over the network, there will be performance issues (especially with frame rate).

 ## Group Members
 | Name  | Github Username | UPI | ID |